aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-terraform/_index.md

     initial = {
       instance_types = ["t3.medium"]
       # We don't need the node security group since we are using the
-      # cluster created security group which Karpenter will also use
+      # cluster-created security group, which Karpenter will also use
       create_security_group                 = false
       attach_cluster_primary_security_group = true